Antimycin A: Use

 Fintrol is used primarily by federal and state governments in order to eliminate invasive species in an area where resident species are threatened.
 Antimycin A is added drop-wise in order to reach a concentration of 25 parts per billion.
 These drip stations are typically used upstream in an area that is accessible to boats and traffic.
-In deeper bodies of water, a pump mechanism is used to disperse Antimycin A through a perforated hose stretching the length of the water column.
+In deeper bodies of water, a pump mechanism is used to disperse antimycin A through a perforated hose stretching the length of the water column.

-In aquaculture, Antimycin A is used as an agent to enhance catfish production via selective killing small and more sensitive species.
-When Antimycin A is added at 25 ppb it provides a complete kill.
-However at 10 ppb, Antimycin A is used as a selective killing agent to kill smaller or more sensitive species that may reduce the yield of commercial farming.
+In aquaculture, antimycin A is used as an agent to enhance catfish production via selective killing small and more sensitive species.
+When antimycin A is added at 25 ppb it provides a complete kill.
+However at 10 ppb, antimycin A is used as a selective killing agent to kill smaller or more sensitive species that may reduce the yield of commercial farming.

-Products Containing Antimycin A can be registered providing they follow risk mitigation procedures.
+Products containing antimycin A can be registered providing they follow risk mitigation procedures.

 To date there has been no usage in human medicine, although its possibility as a chemotherapeutic was explored.

 Mechanism of action

 Antimycin A is an inhibitor of cellular respiration, specifically oxidative phosphorylation.
-Antimycin A binds to the Qi site of cytochrome c reductase, inhibiting the oxidation of ubiquinol to ubiquinone in the Qi site, thereby disrupting the Q-cycle of enzyme turn over.
+Antimycin A binds to the Qi site of cytochrome c reductase, inhibiting the reduction of ubiquinone to ubiquinol in the Qi site, thereby disrupting the Q-cycle of enzyme turn over.
 It also will cause the disruption of the entire electron transport chain.
 Due to this, there can be no production of ATP.
 Cytochrome c reductase is a central enzyme in the electron transport chain of oxidative phosphorylation.